 “Stay-at-home moms” are defined as women who are not currently employed and have a child younger than 18 living at home with them.
 “Employed moms” are defined as having a part- or full-time job and having a child younger than 18.

 The study also examined employed women (without any kids under 18 at home) in comparison with the SAHMs and working moms.
 In this “no-kids-at-home” group, 17 percent reported feeling depression, 16 percent sadness and only 31 percent worry.

 Those stats are much closer to – some the same as – the ones reported by the employed moms.

 Why are SAHMs sad?

-But why do stay-at-home moms experience more negative emotions?
+But why are stay-at-home moms more depressed and experiencing more negative emotions?

 Many adults aren’t prepared for the immense amount of change in their lives that a child can bring.
-Reproductive health psychologist Sara Rosenquist says that when someone has a baby in our culture, or even adopts one, they can lose status, income, friends and the life they knew and were used to.
+Reproductive health psychologist Sara Rosenquistin North Carolina and Washington, D.C. says that when someone has a baby in our culture, or even adopts a child, they can lose status, income, friends and the life they knew and were used to.

 “They also gain the wonderful thing they had sought after oftentimes,” says Rosenquist, “but the loss is every bit as real.”